 - Liber Porta Lucis Sub Figura X

-These first seven texts—The Heptateuch—are in the order they are released to adherents of the A∴A∴.
+The middle five of these seven texts—The Heptateuch—are in the order they are released to adherents of the A∴A∴ bookended with two additional books that fall into a logical order.
 Not that I place any specific importance on the Order itself outside of the source of the Law, but I find there is a very good reason for this order.

 Respectively, these tests offer a view of (1) The Calling to Initiation, (2) The First Crisis of the Journey, (3) The Second Crisis of the Journey, (4) The Law of the World, (5) The Narrative of Creation, (6) The Revelation (Apocalypse) of Unity and Beyond, and (7) The Sending Forth of the Master.

 We add to Book One, Liber XXX Aerum vel Saecvli Sub Figura CCCCXVIII, commonly known as The Vision and The Voice.
 This is the Prophet’s Ecstatic Cosmological Vision.
 It is authoritatively expository and initiatory, though personal to the prophet himself.
 It is very much a view of the change of the previous aeon to the current aeon from the perspective of the previous aeon.
 Its symbology is primarily that of the previous aeon.
 This does not take away from its importance, but it does allow for some perspective.